JohnXLivingston/peertube-plugin-livechat/documentation/external.md

-# Use an external webchat tool
+# Use an external web chat tool

-You can use any webchat tool that can be included in an «iframe».
+You can use any webchat tool that can be included in an HTML «iframe».

-## Common settings
+## Settings

-First you have to configure [common settings](./common.md).
+### Chat mode

-Then, left settings related to the [builtin prosody](./prosody.md) and [builtin converseJS](./conversejs.md) blank, and fill following settings according to this page.
+Just select «Use an external web chat tool» as chat mode.

-## Webchat url
+### Webchat url

-If you are not using the builtin ConverseJS feature, you can speficy here the url for you chat application.
+Speficy here the url for you chat application.

 You can add the string {{VIDEO_UUID}} in the url, it will be replaced by the video UUID.